 Nature is a treasured muse.
 From early cave paintings to contemporary depictions, it has been a source of inspiration that artists have turned to again and again.
 Now through 26 June, Christie’s Southampton gallery presents Nature Abstracted: Vivian Springford, Wolf Kahn and Emily Mason.
-The exhibition, which includes 61 paintings available for purchase through private sale, features abstracted responses to the environment from three distinct artists.
+The exhibition, which includes 61 paintings available for purchase, features abstracted responses to the environment from three distinct artists.
 Working in separate but parallel styles, Springford, Kahn and Mason are linked by a focus on vibrant colour patterns that reflect their varying impressions of the natural world.

 Like ripples on a pond’s surface, the compositions of American painter Vivian Springford (1913-2003) tend to generate from a central point, blooming outward in colour and energy.
 Her subject matter takes us into fields of vision both boundless and microscopic.
 In any one instance, we could be looking at a grand portrayal of the universe or the details of a flower in bloom.

 The broad array of works on offer by Springford belongs to the Vivian Springford Archive, which is the largest privately-held collection of the artist’s work, records and ephemera.
 Early illustrations and photographs from the artist’s archive give insight into her interests and what later inspired her bold, kaleidoscopic works of the 1970s and 1980s.
 For example, the shapes and outlines of hot springs and geysers from her photos of Yellowstone National Park correlate to her own compositions.